Emerging Leaders Alliance

 The Emerging Leaders Alliance (ELA) is a network of young professionals committed to developing a community of future leaders and together creating opportunities for action, growth, and regional pride.

+ELA members are appointed by members of the Regional Opportunities Council, the Regional Partnership's investor board.
 Serving as an advisory body to the Regional Partnership and supporting the Vision 2030 initiative, the ELA works to help the region maximize its potential and become an even greater place where businesses and people can thrive.

 What do Emerging Leaders Want in Northeast Indiana?

 A voice.
 Emerging leaders in our region want the opportunity to have a seat at the table and to be involved in the happenings of our communities.

 These young leaders are looking for volunteer and mentoring opportunities, the chance to pursue higher education and the ability to support local businesses.
 They’re also looking to be able to use their voice as a means of community advocacy, political action and promoting the visibility of non-profit organizations.

 Being in the ELA, young professionals are given the chance to work side-by-side with CEOs and business executives in the region’s 11 counties.